awpala/my-omscs-notes/cse-6220/02-algorithmic-time.md

 The other notable feature of the von Neumann computing system is the slow-fast memory transfer cost (cf. Lesson 1) (as in the figure shown above).

-If the rate of data movement back and forth between the slow and fast memories is denoted by $\beta$ (having units of `words/time`), then similarly to $R$, $\beta$ also has a natural historical growth rate (as in the figure shown above).
+If the rate of data movement back and forth between the slow and fast memories is denoted by $\beta$ (having units of `words/time`), then similarly to $R$ , $\beta$ also has a natural historical growth rate (as in the figure shown above).

 There is a standard benchmark called the **stream**, which measures this growth rate.
   * $\beta$ has doubled approximately every `2.9 years`.